wms2/mywms/README.md

 - Output Interfaces.
 Output of stock, goods-in and goods-out information.
 Connect to external web services or other interfaces.
 - Remote connector.
 Connect to and use the backend via remote interfaces or other interfaces.
 E.g. REST Services.
 - Easy to use capability to introduce individual add-ons
-- Switch mobile processes to android and iOS
 - Switch netbeans rich-client to a web-client
 - Switch customization beans to CDI events
 - Make a set of entity services with equal behavior